TL;DR

 Runner-up

 In the context of 2026 Mac software, TablePlus is the definitive winner for the modern developer.
 It represents the best of the platform: speed, elegance, and efficiency.
 The time saved by its instant startup and fluid UI justifies the license cost many times over for professional users.
 It turns database management from a chore into a seamless part of the development workflow.
-DBeaver remains an incredibly important tool—specifically for its free price point and unrivaled compatibility—but as a piece of Mac software, it feels like a relic of a previous era compared to the polish of TablePlus.
+DBeaver remains an incredibly important tool—specifically for its free price point and unrivaled compatibility—but as a piece of Mac software, it feels less refined compared to the polish of TablePlus.

 Bottom Line: Buy TablePlus for your daily driver; keep DBeaver installed for the one time a year you need to access an ancient legacy database.